KiFilterFiberContext/promon-reversal/README.md

 This protector was formerly known primarily for being used by banking applications as mentioned by the publication so seeing it on a game like this was interesting.

 In fact, Supercell has bundled the solution with all of their major mobile games at the time of writing.

-Despite its impressive features, nothing is impenetrable (given enough time), so I decided to take a look at it myself with the aim of seeing if it was a worthy solution and to teach myself a thing or two.

 ## General Overview
 Promon advertises its application shielding as self-protecting and resistant against static attacks: